-Since our inception, we have devoted substantially all of our resources to developing Twyneo, Epsolay and our product candidates, building our intellectual property portfolio, developing our supply chain, business planning, raising capital and providing for general and administrative support for these operations.
+Since our inception, we have devoted substantially all of our resources to developing Twyneo, Epsolay, SGT-610, and our product candidates, building our intellectual property portfolio, developing our supply chain, business planning, raising capital and providing for general and administrative support for these operations.
 Other than Twyneo and Epsolay, we do not currently have any approved products.

-From inception through December 31, 2022, we have funded our operations primarily through proceeds from our public offerings, the issuance of equity securities to and loans and investments from our controlling shareholder, funding received from the IIA and from amounts received pursuant to past and current collaboration agreements.
-We automatically converted our outstanding promissory note between us and our controlling shareholder into an aggregate of 5,444,825 ordinary shares immediately prior to the closing of our initial public offering.
-For a description of the conversion of our shareholder loan agreement, see "Item 7.
-Major Shareholders and Related Party Transactions - B. Related Party Transactions - Loan Agreements with Our Controlling Shareholder."
-As of December 31, 2022, our cash and cash equivalents, bank deposits and marketable securities were \$33.6 million.
+From inception through December 31, 2023, we have funded our operations primarily through proceeds from our public offerings, the issuance of equity securities to, and loans and investments from, our controlling shareholder, funding received from the IIA and from amounts received pursuant to past and current collaboration agreements.
+As of December 31, 2023, our cash and cash equivalents, bank deposits and marketable securities were \$38.0million.

-In July 2021, the Company entered into an ATM sales agreement with Jefferies LLC ("Jefferies"), pursuant to which the Company is entitled, at its sole discretion, to offer and sell through Jefferies, acting as sales agent, Shares having an aggregate offering price of up to \$25.0 million throughout the period during which the ATM facility remains in effect.
-The Company agreed to pay Jefferies a commission of 3.0% of the gross proceeds from the sale of shares under the facility.
+In July 2021, we entered into an ATM sales agreement with Jefferies LLC ("Jefferies"), pursuant to which we were entitled, at our sole discretion, to offer and sell through Jefferies, acting as sales agent, Shares having an aggregate offering price of up to \$25.0 million throughout the period during which the ATM facility remains in effect.
+We agreed to pay Jefferies a commission of 3.0% of the gross proceeds from the sale of shares under the facility.

-From the effective date of the agreement through the issuance date of this report, 41,154 shares were sold under the program for total gross proceeds of approximately \$0.5 million.
-On April 2022, the Company terminated this agreement.
+From the effective date of the agreement through April 2022, 41,154 shares were sold under the program for total gross proceeds of approximately \$0.5 million.
+In April 2022, we terminated this agreement.